Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/EMG_processing_and_ML.md

 Since standard regression algorithms are typically capable of predicting only a single output value, the base LightGBM model is wrapped inside the `MultiOutputRegressor` class.
 This class manages the architecture by creating 5 completely independent LightGBM models under the hood instead of a single monolithic model.
 In other words, the system feeds the exact same input feature array to all models, but each of the 5 models is specialized, trained, and optimized in parallel to exclusively predict the angle of one specific finger.

 # 6. Real-Time Data Streaming
 In this simulator, when a user selects a motion type (e.g., Power Sphere or Index Finger Movement) via the dashboard, the robot is not directly controlled by this selection.
-Instead, this trigger simply instructs the `EMGTracker` module to query the database and locate the raw EMG signals corresponding to the test samples (held-out repetition 5) for that specific movement.
+Instead, this trigger simply instructs the `EMGTracker` module to query the database and locate the raw sEMG signals corresponding to the test samples (held-out repetition 5) for that specific movement.
 The system then uses an index pointer to extract these signals as sliding time windows, extracts their features, and feeds them into the machine learning model.
 In fact, the machine learning model predicts joint flexion completely blindly, solely based on the incoming muscle signal stream.

 # 7. Post-Processing Pipeline and Kinematic Stabilization
 The raw outputs predicted by the machine learning model (i.e., estimated flexion values for the five fingers) may contain jitter or noise.
 To convert these model predictions into smooth, joint-safe movement angles for the robot, the estimates pass through a multi-stage processing pipeline: